Electron runaway in ASDEX Upgrade experiments of varying core temperature: ASDEX Upgrade runaway electron experiments

 \subsection{Gaussian process regression for experimental fitting}

 Reconstruction of experimental profiles often requires fitting of measured data.
 Application of a probabilistic approach under consideration of uncertainties allows a reliable estimate of experimental quantities.
 Therefore, Gaussian process regression (GPR) techniques are employed in this work through application of a tool-set by \citet{Ho19}, based on work by \citet{Chilenski15}.
-Using these tools, reconstruction of pre-injection on-axis electron temperatures $T_{\rm e}(t_{\rm inj},0)$ from electron cyclotron emission measurements is performed in section~\ref{sec_5.4:comparison_with_experimental_observations}, as well as an estimation of the experimentally measured runaway electron current as a function of $T_{\rm e}(t_{\rm inj},0)$.
+Using these tools, reconstruction of pre-injection electron temperature profiles $T_{\rm e}(t_{\rm inj},\rho)$ from electron cyclotron emission (ECE) and Thomson scattering (TS) measurements is performed in sections~\ref{sec_5.1} for the entire plasma radius and in section~\ref{sec_5.5} for a better reconstruction of the on-axis value $T_{\rm e}(t_{\rm inj},0)$.
+An estimation of the experimentally measured runaway electron current as a function of $T_{\rm e}(t_{\rm inj},0)$ is also performed using GPR.

 Applying Bayesian probability theory, robust reconstruction of these profiles, as well as of associated gradients and uncertainties, is performed from covariance functions $k(x,x')$ utilizing normally distributed weights.
 Where stated in this work, profile estimation through GPR is performed using a rational quadratic covariance function